ctSkennerton/fx_tools/README.md

 are count, sum, min, max, mean, median, n50

 ## fxuniq
-remove records that have identical header names
+remove records that have identical header names or sequences